yurushao/yurushao.github.io/_posts/2018-05-02-start-plc-programming-with-rslogix.md

 2. RSLogix Micro Starter Lite w/o RSLinx ([download][RSLogixMicro]): the tool for writing PLC programs with ladder logic.
 3. RSLinx Classic Lite ([download][RSLinxClassicLite]): for communications among Rockwell networks and devices.

+This this [video](https://www.youtube.com/watch?v=tJLEx44HacY) shows how to download the programs.

+These programs are Windows-only, and remember to run them with admin privileges (aka, ``as an administrator``).

 Configure Driver
 ================

 RSLinx Classic Lite comes with a bunch of different drivers.
 By configuring the emulator driver we let our working PC know how to communicate with the emulator.
+The ``Station Number`` of the PC is `0`, `Station Name` could be whatever string we like.

 ![]({{"/assets/images/20180502/RSLinx_configure_driver.gif"}})